TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-blm-policy-not-executing-as-expected.md

 For successful execution of Lifecycle Management policies on the storage account, refer the following criteria to make any necessary modifications.

 * New or updated policy - It could take from 24 to 48 hours for executing a new or updated policy.
 We recommend waiting up to 48 hours to see the first batch of data transition.
-* Wildcard character '_*_' - This doesn't mean _'matches one or more occurrences of any character'_.
-The asterisk character '_*_' is a valid character in a blob name in Azure Storage.
+* Wildcard character ` * ` - This doesn't mean _'matches one or more occurrences of any character'_.
+The asterisk character ' * ' is a valid character in a blob name in Azure Storage.
 If added in a rule, it means match the blobs with the asterisk in the blob name.
-* Wildcard character '?' - This doesn't mean _'match a single occurrence of any character'_.
-The question mark character '?' is a valid character in a blob name in Azure Storage.
+* Wildcard character ` ? ` - This doesn't mean _'match a single occurrence of any character'_.
+The question mark character ` ? ` is a valid character in a blob name in Azure Storage.
 If added in a rule, it means match the blobs with a question mark in the blob name.
-* prefixMatch with '!=' - The prefixMatch rules only consider positive(=) logical comparison.
-Therefore negative(!=) logical comparison are ignored.
+* prefixMatch with `!=` - The prefixMatch rules only consider positive (`=`) logical comparison.
+Therefore negative (`!=`) logical comparison are ignored.

 ## **Recommended Documents**